-On 11 July 2019, the government published draft legislation for extending the IR35 rules to the private sector from April 2020.
-As we get closer to the date it’s looking unlikely it will not be significantly changed or delayed before the new rules come into force.
+On July 2019, the government published draft legislation for extending IR35 rules to the private sector from April 2020.
+As we get closer to the date.
+For IR35 It’s looking unlikely it will not be significantly changed or delayed before the new rules come into force.

 Is the Making Tax Digital for VAT grace period still ending?

-HMRC has said it may introduce a process to ‘apply for further time’ for businesses who are otherwise making their best efforts to comply with other MTD requirements, however, most businesses will still need to comply with their MTD tax obligations when the grace period looks likely to be ending in April 2020
+HMRC has said it may introduce a process to ‘apply for further time’ for businesses who are otherwise making their best efforts to comply with other MTD requirements.
+However, most businesses will still need to comply with their MTD tax obligations.
+The grace period looks likely to be ending in April 2020

 Will we get a new Small Business Commissioner?

-We’ve been without a Small Business Commissioner since Ex-Small Business Commissioner Paul Uppal left the role in October 2019 and the position continues to be vacant.
+We’ve been without a Small Business Commissioner since Ex-Small Business Commissioner Paul Uppal left the role in October 2019.
+The position continues to be vacant.

-Nevertheless, this is still a very important role as Pay UK pointed out in November 2019 saying that small and medium-sized companies in the UK are still currently waiting for £23.4 billion in late payments
+This is still a very important role as Pay UK pointed out in November 2019.
+Small and medium sized companies are still waiting for the £23.4 billion in late payment.

 Will remote working get easier?